charlie-vf/genshin-recipes-blog/README.md

 *Navbar*

+User Story: As a user, I can see the navbar on every page so that I can easily navigate the site

+User Story: As a user, I can see if I am logged in or not so that I can log-in/sign-up if required

 The NavBar features on every page of the site and provides the user with easy navigation to:

 - The Home Page via the Site Logo